evmos/evmos/docs/users/keys/keyring.md

 :::

 ::: warning
-**NOTE**: Cosmos `secp256k1` keys are not supported on Point network due to compatibility issues with Ethereum transactions.
+**NOTE**: Cosmos `secp256k1` keys are not supported on Point Chain due to compatibility issues with Ethereum transactions.
 :::

 ## Keyring Backends